 It also draws less than one tenth of the power consumed by its PC counterparts enabling always-on, always-connected, and environmentally friendly computing.
 Applications for a plug computer include: Media Server Home Automation Remote Access A micro cloud for the classroom.
 TinyOS Home Page.
 NASA investigates use of graphene for new sensors.
 Goddard technologist Mahmooda Sultana is investigating two new applications for graphene, a trailblazing technology with unique physical characteristics that make if ideal for all type of spaceflight uses.

 (Credit: NASA/Pat Izzo) NASA researchers have developed graphene-based sensors to detect trace elements in Earth’s upper atmosphere and structural flaws in spacecraft.
 Technologist Mahmooda Sultana at NASA’s Goddard Space Flight Center is investigating nano-sized detectors that could detect atomic oxygen and other trace elements in the upper atmosphere and structural strains in everything from airplane wings to spacecraft buses.
 “The cool thing about graphene is its properties,” said Jeff Stewart, the acting assistant chief for technology for Goddard’s Mechanical Systems Division.
+“It offers a plethora of possibilities.
+Graphene is just one atom thick and composed of carbon atoms arranged in tightly bound hexagons best visualized as atomic-scale chicken wire.
+Chemical Sensors.
 A low-cost, implantable electronic biosensor.
 Field effect transistor protein biosensor schematic.